fssa-batch3/boobalan.ravichandran__web_project/README.md

         3. Remove the selected item from the wishlist.
     - Expected Result:
         - The item is removed from the user's wishlist.

+### Profile Account
+- Scenario 1: Successfully created a new profile account
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the user index page.
+        3. Click "Profile" Icon.
+    - Expected Result:
+        - The user is redirected to the Personal Information page.

+### Edit Profile Account
+- Scenario 1: Successfully read data in profile account
+    - Steps:
+        1. Navigate to the user index page.
+        2. If the user wants to edit their profile.
+        3. Click "Edit" Button.
+    - Expected Result:
+        - The user is redirected to the Edit Personal Details Page.

+### Update Profile Account
+- Scenario 1: Successfully read data in profile account
+    - Steps:
+        1. Navigate to the user Edit Personal Details Page.
+        2. Enter the required information such as full name, gender, date of birth, Street Name, City Name, District Name and State Name
+        3. Click "save" Button.
+    - Expected Result:
+        - The user is redirected to the Personal Information Page.